nodejs/node/doc/api/assert.md

 assert.deepStrictEqual(date, fakeDate);
 // AssertionError: 2017-03-11T14:25:31.849Z deepStrictEqual Date {}
 // Different type tags
+assert.deepStrictEqual(NaN, NaN);
+// OK, because of the SameValueZero comparison
 ```

 If the values are not equal, an `AssertionError` is thrown with a `message`